 7 Foods that You Shouldn't Heat Up in the Microwave

-In fact, when some vegetables are cooked in this device, they retain more of their properties than when cooked with other methods.
+There are some vegetables which retain more of their properties when cooked in the microwave compared to other methods.

-However, even though this is applicable to many ingredients, there are certain varieties of food that can lose their nutritional qualities when subjected to high temperatures in this apparatus.
+However, as we said earlier, there are some foods that you shouldn’t heat up in the microwave because they can lose their nutritional qualities when subjected to high temperatures in this apparatus.

-Because of this, it’s important to know which foods are not convenient to use in a microwave and which other methods can be used to prepare them.
+Because of this, it’s important to know which foods you can and can’t heat up in the microwave and which other methods can be used to prepare them.